jperon/lyluatex/lyluatex.md

 ## Miscellaneous Options

-### LilyPond Include Paths {#include-paths}
+### Include Paths {#include-paths}

-The default reference point for \lyluatex's operations is the current `.tex` file.
-It will look in its directory for referenced LilyPond input files, and include directives in LilyPond code will initially search there too.
-As a specialty \lyluatex\ also finds all files that \LaTeX\ can see, i.\\,e. all files in the `\textsc{texmf}` tree.
+When referencing external files with \cmd{lilypondfile} \lyluatex\ understands absolute and relative paths.
+Relative paths are considered relative to the current `.tex` document's directory by default, and additionally \lyluatex\ will find any file that is visible to \LaTeX\ itself, i.e. all files in the
+\texttt{\textsc{texmf}} tree.
+A special case are paths that start with a tilde (\textasciitilde).
+This tilde (which has to be input as
+\cmd{string\textasciitilde} in \LaTeX) will be expanded to the user's `HOME` directory, which should work equally in UNIX/Linux and Windows.

 \lyOption{includepaths}{./}

-The \option{includepaths} option accepts a comma-separated list of paths that will serve as paths for both \lyluatex\ and LilyPond.
-The given paths are passed along to LilyPond's include path so any \cmd{include} in a LilyPond file will start its relative searches on any of its paths.
+With the \option{includepaths} option a comma-separated list of search paths can be specified.
+These paths will be used by \lyluatex\ to locate external files, and relative paths are searched for in the following order:

-\lyluatex\ will use these paths when searching for external LilyPond files referenced by \cmd{lilypondfile}.
-Absolute paths can of course be used, and relative pahts are interpreted in the following order:

-* relative to the current `.tex` file
+* relative to the current `.tex` file's directory
-* relative

-**TODO:** What actually happens when an include path is given as relative?
-Will all lookups go through all the variants?
-Or is the assignment of a relative "inlcudepath" really clear?
+* relative to each `includepath`, in the order of their definition in the list
+* using \LaTeX's search mechansim

+Additionally the list of include paths is passed to LilyPond's include path, so they can be used for including files from within the LilyPond code.
+Paths starting with the tilde will ibe mplicitly expanded to absolute paths in that process.

 ### LilyPond Executable